How To Convert A Shed Into A DIY Goat Barn

 goat barn how to

-SLCG PRO TIP: If you are brand new to any kind of animal and you live in an area where others raise livestock make a phone call and ask to tour their setup.
-I did this with several farms and I learned more from those visits than any book, online blog, or forum!
+If you are brand new to raising animals and you live in an area where others raise livestock, make a phone call and ask to tour their setup.
+I did this with several farms and learned more from those visits than any book, online blog, or forum.

-Seeing first hand how someone has their housing set up gives you a unique insight that is invaluable.
+Seeing firsthand how someone has their barn layout setup gives you a unique insight that is invaluable.
 And folks LOVE to show off their farms, so don’t be afraid to just ask. 🙂

 Not sure what goat breeds will best fit you, your setup, or your family?
 You can jump over to my resource page and get the breakdown of each breed of goat so you can make the best choice.